albertodonato/blog/content/posts/fde-btrfs.rst

 #. at the "Installation type" page, choose *"Something else"*

-#. cretea 3 partitions of the following types:
+#. create 3 partitions of the following types:

    #.
 EFI system partition (for ``/boot/efi``).
 It can be quite small, since
       only a few MB will be used.